Duckpond Historic District Gainesville's oldest neighborhood

 Old Florida charm, walkability, peace and quiet, and proximity to downtown.
 These are just a few of the qualities that make Gainesville’s oldest neighborhood a desirable place to live.

-Lovingly maintained historically designated homes are situated along cozy streets shaded by live oaks.
-Architecturally speaking, the homes range from small bungalows to Queen Anne style Victorians with elaborate woodwork, some of which have been converted into multifamily apartments.
+The Duckpond’s lovingly maintained homes are situated along cozy streets shaded by live oaks.
+Architecturally speaking, homes range from small bungalows to Queen Anne style Victorians and the occasional new construction home.

 The average sale price in 2020 was in the mid $300k range, with larger historic homes going for $400k – $500k and up.